Beechey hired to lead recreation in Crafton

 As treasurer, Lherbier will be responsible for reconciling the borough's bank statements and monitoring expenses, as well as signing checks.
 The Crafton resident is an accountant and works at Matthew L. Stevans CPA Firm on Noble Avenue.

 Doug Gulasy is a staff writer for Trib Total Media.
-He can be reached at 412-380-8527 or email@example.com.There are currently no comments for this story.
+He can be reached at 412-380-8527 or firstname.lastname@example.org.